 Redshift is great, but sometimes you need to optimize for different things when you're choosing a data warehouse.
 Some folks choose to go with Google BigQuery, PostgreSQL, Snowflake, or Microsoft Azure SQL Data Warehouse, which are RDBMSes that use similar SQL syntax, or Panoply, which works with Redshift instances.
 Others choose a data lake, like Amazon S3 or Delta Lake on Databricks.
 If you're interested in seeing the relevant steps for loading data into one of these platforms, check out To BigQuery, To Postgres, To Snowflake, To Panoply, To Azure Synapse Analytics, To S3, and To Delta Lake.

 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

-Thankfully, products like Stitch were built to solve this problem automatically.
-With just a few clicks, Stitch starts extracting your Recurly data via the API, structuring it in a way that is optimized for analysis, and inserting that data into your Amazon Redshift data warehouse.
+Thankfully, products like Stitch were built to move data from Recurly to Redshift automatically.
+With just a few clicks, Stitch starts extracting your Recurly data, structuring it in a way that's optimized for analysis, and inserting that data into your Redshift data warehouse.